 Parents and Carers may like to have a look at the following document to support their understanding of the new curriculum

-INQUIRY BASED LEARNING
+ENQUIRY BASED LEARNING

-Inquiry-based learning is an approach in which the children have ownership of their learning.
+Enquiry-based learning is an approach in which the children have ownership of their learning.
 It starts with exploration and questioning and leads to investigation into a question, issue, problem or idea.
 It involves asking questions, gathering and analysing information and generating solutions, making decisions, justifying conclusions and taking action.

-Inquiry-based learning provides opportunities for children to reflect on their learning.
+Enquiry-based learning provides opportunities for children to reflect on their learning.
 It also allows the opportunity to build on prior learning skills, knowledge and values and the ability to draw conclusions and make connections between new ideas.

-The purpose at the end of the inquiry is to identify what the children have learnt and to relate their learning to real life situations.
+The purpose at the end of the enquiry is to identify what the children have learnt and to relate their learning to real life situations.
 An example of activities related to this could be the publishing of findings through newsletters or posters, organising a public performance or causing change by the children's own learned and developed knowledge.

 By integrating national curriculum subjects, children are able to make clear links between learning and therefore develop their understanding at a deeper level.